intojhanurag/Hackkanio-Bennett/README.md

    cd LstCompass
 2. Install dependencies
    npm install
-3. Create a .env file in the root directory and configure the required environment variables.

-Start the development server:

-npm run dev
-4. Scripts
 . npm run dev: Start the development server.
 . npm build: Build the project for production.
 . npm lint: Run ESLint to check for code quality issues.
 . npm preview: Preview the production build locall
+4. Create a .env file in the root directory and configure the required environment variables.

+Start the development server:

 Usage
 .
 Explore Cryptocurrencies: Use the dashboard to view real-time data and analytics for various cryptocurrencies.